Client

 Christine Eisl

-For the environments and terrains, I worked with World Machine and Terragen, two advanced landscape-generation tools that allow for highly detailed, naturalistic terrain design.
-These software packages enable realistic erosion simulations, nuanced terrain shaping, and robust shading systems, helping to create landscapes that feel both expansive and believable.
+For the environments and terrains, World Machine and Terragen were used, two advanced landscape-generation tools that allow for highly detailed, naturalistic terrain design.
+These software packages enable realistic erosion simulations, nuanced terrain shaping, and robust shading systems.

 Terragen was also used for the creation of volumetric cloud formations.
 Its physically based atmosphere and cloud systems offer an exceptional level of realism, making it an ideal choice for this project.
 The combination of detailed terrains and dynamic skies helped ground the aircraft concept within convincing, immersive aerial scenarios.